satvik007vk/Calisma_LR/README.md

 # Calisma

-The Calisma Project repository provides code and resources for training and evaluating machine learning models to predict climate variables, with a focus on Cloud Fraction (CLF) and Liquid Water Path (LWP).
+The Calisma project repository provides code and resources for training and evaluating machine learning models to predict climate variables, with a focus on Cloud Fraction (CLF) and Liquid Water Path (LWP).
 It supports both multi-target and single-target prediction approaches.

 ## Environment Setup